Powerlearnproject/se-assignment-5-Ndaziramiyep/README.md

  Instructions:
 Answer the following questions based on your understanding of the installation and navigation of Visual Studio Code (VS Code).
 Provide detailed explanations and examples where appropriate.

+<h2><u>ANSWERS</u></h2>

+# Installing and Setting Up Visual Studio Code on Windows 11

+Visual Studio Code (VS Code) is a versatile and powerful code editor that supports various programming languages and development tools.
+Here is a comprehensive guide to installing and setting up VS Code on Windows 11:

+Step 1: Download Visual Studio Code

+Visit the Official Website:

+Open your web browser and go to the Visual Studio Code download page.
+Download the Installer:

+Click on the download link for Windows.
+This will download the VS Code installer file (e.g., VSCodeUserSetup-x64-<version>.exe).

+Step 2: Install Visual Studio Code
+Run the Installer:

+Locate the downloaded installer file (VSCodeUserSetup-x64-<version>.exe) in your Downloads folder and double-click it to start the installation.
+Installation Wizard:

+License Agreement:

+The installer will open with the license agreement.
+Read through it and, if you agree, click "I accept the agreement" and then "Next".
+Select Destination Location:

+Choose the installation destination folder.
+The default location is usually C:\Users\<YourUsername>\AppData\Local\Programs\Microsoft VS Code.
+Click "Next" to continue.
+Select Additional Tasks:

+You will be prompted to select additional tasks.
+It's recommended to check the following options:
+"Create a desktop icon"
+"Add to PATH" (this option allows you to open VS Code from the command line).
+Any other options that suit your preferences (e.g., adding context menu entries).
+Install:

+Click "Next" and then "Install" to begin the installation process.
+The installer will copy files and set up VS Code on your system.
+Complete Installation:

+Once the installation is complete, you can choose to launch Visual Studio Code immediately by checking the "Launch Visual Studio Code" option.
+Click "Finish" to complete the setup.

+Step 3: First Launch and Initial Setup
+Launch VS Code:

+If you didn't launch VS Code during the installation process, you can open it by clicking the new desktop icon or by finding it in the Start menu.
+Welcome Screen:

+On the first launch, you will see the Welcome screen, which provides useful links to tutorials, customization options, and settings.
+Customize Settings:

+Go to File > Preferences > Settings (or press Ctrl+,) to access the settings.
+Here you can customize various aspects of the editor, such as:
+Theme: Choose a light or dark theme.
+Font Size: Adjust the font size for better readability.
+Tab Size: Customize the tab size to match your coding style.

+Step 4: Install Extensions
+Extensions greatly enhance the functionality of VS Code.
+Here’s how to install them:

+Open Extensions View:

+Click on the Extensions icon in the Activity Bar on the side of the window (or press Ctrl+Shift+X).
+Browse and Search for Extensions:

+Use the search bar at the top of the Extensions view to find specific extensions by name or functionality (e.g., "Python", "Git", "Docker").
+Install Extensions:

+Click on an extension to view its details.
+Click the green "Install" button to add the extension to your VS Code setup.
+Popular Extensions to Consider:

+Language Support:
+Python: ms-python.python
+JavaScript/TypeScript: ms-vscode.vscode-typescript-next
+Java: redhat.java
+C++: ms-vscode.cpptools
+Code Formatting:
+Prettier: esbenp.prettier-vscode
+ESLint: dbaeumer.vscode-eslint
+Version Control:
+GitLens: eamodio.gitlens
+GitHub Pull Requests and Issues: github.vscode-pull-request-github Docker and Container Management:
+Docker: ms-azuretools.vscode-docker
+Remote Development:
+Remote - WSL: ms-vscode-remote.remote-wsl
+Remote - SSH: ms-vscode-remote.remote-ssh
+Remote - Containers: ms-vscode-remote.remote-containers
+Productivity:
+Live Server: ritwickdey.liveserver
+TODO Highlight: wayou.vscode-todo-highlight

+Step 5: Configure Integrated Terminal
+Open Terminal:

+Go to View > Terminal (or press `Ctrl+``) to open the integrated terminal within VS Code.
+Configure Terminal Settings:

+Access terminal settings via File > Preferences > Settings and search for "Terminal".
+Here you can set the default shell (e.g., PowerShell, Command Prompt, or Git Bash).

+Step 6: Start Coding
+Open a Folder or Workspace:

+Go to File > Open Folder to open a folder containing your project files.
+Create or Open Files:

+Use the Explorer view to create new files or open existing ones.
+Right-click in the Explorer view to create a new file or folder.
+Start Writing Code:

+Begin coding in your chosen language.
+VS Code will provide syntax highlighting, autocompletion, and other language-specific features based on the installed extensions.

+<h4><i>End of answers!</i></h4>
  Questions:

 1. Installation of VS Code: